hellogaon/cuMatch/README.md

 Contact
 --------

-If you have any questions, please create a GitHub issue or contact Sungwoo Park directly at sungwoo.park@kaist.ac.kr.
+If you have any questions, please create a GitHub issue or contact directly at <sungwoo.park@kaist.ac.kr>